ulysseB/telamon/rfc/value.md

   > can be done statically (if clones are static) with a flag
 - where are the values mapped

-TODO: who is this encoded in the search space
+TODO: how is this encoded in the search space

 ## Broadcasting